-Clare Nattress is a transdisciplinary artist and educator working in the UK.
-She is currently undertaking a practice based PhD enquiry into how a bicycle can gather environmental data as a method to create didactic work, and how can we measure the impact on the viewer.
+Clare Nattress is an interdisciplinary artist and educator working in the UK.
+She is currently undertaking a practice based PhD at Leeds Beckett University.
 Her works often encompass live data visualisation, mapping systems, endurance performance or action, photography and installation underpinned with conceptual rigour.
-Working within the intersection of art and science, the artist considers collaborations with scientists and researchers to be a key element in her cross disciplinary work.
+Working within the intersection of art and science, the artist considers collaborations with scientists and other researchers to be a key element in her work.

 In 2018 Clare sold all of her possessions and cycled in parts of the globe for a year, mainly living in a tent and carrying everything she needed on her bike.
 Having lived a minimalist lifestyle over the past few years, this year long project raised further significant questions regarding the environment, sustainability, endurance and air pollution.
 Cycling has now become a basis for her art making and practice based research.

 Clare became a recognised Fellow of the Higher Education Academy (FHEA) in 2016.
 She has been lecturing in Art & Design and Graphic Design for the past six years.

 With strong interests in curation, Clare has worked as a co-curator & writer at Kunsthuis Gallery in Crayke, North Yorkshire.
 With curator and owner Cecile Creemers, they have exhibited a large number of shows with artists sourced from all over the world including USA, Australia, Lithuania, Sweden, Spain and South America.